romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Table.where({ column: [1, 2, 3] })
 ```

-`.whereIn` can support a tuple of columns, that's what `in` operator cannot support:
+`.whereIn` can support a tuple of columns, that's what the `in` operator cannot support:

 ```ts
 Table.whereIn(